List of Neighbours characters introduced in 1990: Josh Anderson

-Joshua "Josh" Anderson, played by Jeremy Angerson, made his first on-screen during the episode broadcast on 5 February 1990.
+Joshua "Josh" Anderson, played by Jeremy Angerson, made his first on-screen appearance during the episode broadcast on 5 February 1990.
 He arrives in Erinsborough because his father relocates to the area to run a news agents.
 Producers hired Angerson because they were increasing the size of the male cast following the departure of popular characters.
 Josh is characterised as friendly, academically bright and good at chemistry.
 The character helped to form the show's teenage character group of his era alongside Todd Landers (Kristian Schmid), Melissa Jarrett (Jade Amenta) and Cody Willis (Amelia Frid).